Fede’s Guide to a Healthier Life

 #Brain health

 Learn something genuinely new, continuously.
-The brain maintains itself through effortful use.
+The brain gets sharper through effortful use.
 Language, music, craft, sport.
-Activities difficult enough to produce real errors and require adaptation build cognitive reserve, extra neural capacity that delays the functional expression of decline.
+Anything hard enough to make you make mistakes and adjust builds cognitive reserve.
 Passive consumption does not do the same thing.
-The difficulty is the mechanism.
-If it is easy, it is not building reserve.
+If it feels easy all the time, it is probably not doing much.

 #Heat & cold